cbs-rlt/populus/doc/README.config.txt

 A file used to keep configuration information for Populus is loaded at startup.
 If not found, Populus will use the default configuration.

 By default, the file is named userpref.po in the user's home directory.
-To use a different file, specify the command-line argument "-p" followed by the file name to be used.
+Customization will likely change in a newer version.

 Populus will attempt to update the preferences file when setting the preferences from the menu or when closing the application.